-Learn 3 consequences school fundraiser prize programs have and the effects they have on participation
+Learn 3 negative effects prize programs have on participation

 Doesn’t it seem contradictory that school fundraising prizes can actually decrease student participation?
 They’re supposed to do the opposite.
 Students should be excited to have the opportunity to win a prize in exchange for selling items out of a sales catalog.

 If you’ve ever seen elementary students at a kickoff assembly, what are they most thrilled about?
 Of course, the prizes.

 Now, to be clear, top seller rewards are exempt from this article.
 We’re not focusing on these types of incentives.
 Normally these are carefully picked out by the sponsor who understands the latest toy or gadget that everyone’s talking about.
 The top seller prize is usually higher in quality has to be good.

 We’re talking about the prize programs provided by most fundraiser companies.
 These are prizes that are displayed at the kickoff rally and that appear in the prize flyer that goes home in the student’s packet.

 Experienced company reps that show up to do the kickoff know exactly how to present the prizes.
 The bigger prizes are on display on a table.
 To add suspense, they may even be covered up.
 The rep initially demonstrates how the smaller prizes work.
 The prizes that show best are the ones that move.
 For example, a toy may be able to fly around the room.
 This puts everyone into a tizzy.

 It seems that everyone wants it by all of the yelling and screaming in the room.
 And once the bigger prizes are revealed, the students are besides themselves.
 The screaming turns into a roar.
 They can’t wait to get started.